Don Aytes, an alderman in St. Peters for 30 years, dies at 93

 “He was like a one-man army” determined to make the center a success, Mayor Len Pagano recalled.
 He even picked up the nickname “the king of cardboard.”

-Aytes, who left city government in 2019, died April 21 at the Boulevard of St. Charles' assisted living facility in St. Charles.
+Aytes, who left city government in 2019, died April 21 at Boulevard Senior Living of St. Charles.
 He was 93.

 Aytes was first elected to the Board of Aldermen in 1984 and served until 2002, when he didn’t seek another term.
 He came out of retirement in 2007 to run again, staying in office another 12 years.